Avihuoshri/EvilTwinAttack/README.md

   after a few seconds you should see planty of packets, press ctrl C at any time. <br>
   detect the client mac address copy + paste it
   2
-  now wait until the specific user u decided on disconnects from the internet, write & enter "n" 4 times
+  now wait until the specific user u decided on disconnects from the internet.

 ### -
 # Third step :
+start a new terminal and execute the command ./fake-ap-start.sh enter password: "123456"

 # Fourth step -
 Fifth step